ilyategmark/assets-pow/text/hybrid-consensus.md

 Grandpa relies on getting its authority sets from the runtime via the [GrandpaAPI](https://substrate.dev/rustdocs/v3.0.0/sp_finality_grandpa/trait.GrandpaApi.html).
 So trying to build this node with a runtime that does not provide this API will fail to compile.
-For that reason, we have included the dedicated `minimal-grandpa-runtime`.
+For that reason, we have included the dedicated `hybrid-runtime`.

 The opposite is not true, however.
-A node that does _not_ require grandpa may use the `minimal-grandpa-runtime` successfully.
+A node that does _not_ require grandpa may use the `hybrid-runtime` successfully.
 The unused `GrandpaAPI` will remain as a harmless vestige in the runtime.